From top to bottom:

 From left: Family Law Conference Co-Chair Michael I. Flores, David Sun, Probate and Family Court First Justice Randy J. Kaplan, Paul M. Kane, Timothy J. Conlon

 The 23rd Annual Family Law Conference took place on

 Nov.
+1 and Nov.
 2, at the Chatham Bars Inn.
-This year's conference was
+This year's conference

-co-chaired by Family Law Section Chair Michael I. Flores and Vice
+was co-chaired by Family Law Section Chair Michael I. Flores and

-Chair Jennifer R. Clapp, and was attended by more than 200 family
+Vice Chair Jennifer R. Clapp, and was attended by over 200 family

 law practitioners and judges.
 The conference featured a number of